soundpaint/rp2040pio-docs/future-work.rst

 been implemented.
 This list includes, but is not limited to the following items:

-* The set of monitor commands needs still more features.
+* Check if the set of monitor commands needs more features.
 It should roughly support functionality comparable to the features of the Pico C SDK, such that PIO programs can properly configured and controlled.
 Though, keep in mind, that these features are just